Nishit-Archive/DevExchange/README.md

     - Tag users to bring attention to specific questions or discussions.

 11. **Recommended Algorithm:**
-    - Algorithm recommends similar questions based on users' frequent visits.
+    - The algorithm recommends similar questions based on users' frequent visits.

 ## Tech Stack